python/peps/pep-0012/pep-NNNN.rst

 References
 ==========

-[A collection of URLs used as references through the PEP.]
+[A collection of footnotes referenced in the PEP, and a central place to list non-inline hyperlink targets.]

 Copyright